kdoore/1335GitBook/beginshape_-_vertex_shapes.md

 The image below shows how we can create a simple polygon using the [Processing beginShape\( \), endShape\( \)](https://processing.org/reference/beginShape_.html) functions.

 For our recursive pattern project, it will be important to create a simple pattern that can be defined by a central point \(vertex\) and one length value.
 You can see from the image below that if we design our pattern based on points on a square, this becomes straightforward.
 For each recursive call, we want to make the length smaller, but keep the center point somewhat fixed.
+Each time we draw the shape, if we use a different value for the length parameter, the shape will be scaled according to that length dimension parameter.

+Defining the shape based on a variable length means that if length 100, it should create a pattern that is 10 times larger than if we'd set length = 10.

 ![](vertexShape.png)